Is Manaus Safe in June 2026?

 What scams are most common in Manaus during June?

-The documented scam types in Manaus are consistent year-round: Tour & Activities, Street Scams, Taxi & Transport, Accommodation Scams.
+The documented scam types in Manaus are consistent year-round: Tour & Activities, Street Scams, Taxi & Transport, Restaurant Scams.
 During June (winter / low season), frequency drops but remaining operators may be more persistent.
 The specific scams and their locations remain the same regardless of season.

 Is it crowded in Manaus in June?